meodai/color-names/README.md

 #### Closest Named Color
 Since there are 16777216 possible RGB colors, you might use a library such as [nearest-color](https://github.com/dtao/nearest-color) to help you find the the closest named color.
+Since there are 16777216 possible RGB colors, you might use a library such as [ClosestVector](https://github.com/meodai/ClosestVector) to help you find the the closest named color.

 ```js
 import nearestColor from 'nearest-color';